mozilla/www.ccadb.org/cas/fields.md

 </table>

 <br>
-Auditor qualifications are verified and entered into the CCADB by a root store operator.
+Auditor qualifications are verified and entered into the CCADB by a Root Store Operator.
 For example, Mozilla re-verifies auditor qualifications annually as described [here][Auditor-Qualifications].

+ Note: The CCADB considers the terms "intermediate" and "subordinate" synonymous.

 ## Formula Fields ##
 These are some of the fields that are automatically filled in by the CCADB and cannot be manually edited.